‘It’s a long straight road and the engine is deep;

 Nearby, Oxley Scenic Lookout offers absolutely spectacular views across the city.
 There are some interesting interpretive boards to peruse and keep an eye out for the plaque in the garden commemorating the final resting place of the ashes of Smoky Dawson and wife Dot.

-For a handmade memento of your visit to the region, Barraba is the place to be.
+Barraba is the place to pick up a handmade memento of your visit to the region.

 On the town’s main street, you’ll find the fabulous Fuller Gallery and Claypan — a community arts collective and potters’ guild.
 The gallery not only provides a showcase for the work of local artists; it’s also a vital support network for those based on remote properties.
 Browse for ceramics, paintings, knitwear and the like.
 Purchases are cash-only.